lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

-# THIS IS UNDER CONSTRUCTION
 # Welcome to the F5 Advanced Web Application Firewall lab guide

-This series of lab exercises is intended to explain and demonstrate key features of F5 Advanced Web Application Firewall.
-The Blueprint which we use as base for all upcoming Modules is called Advanced WAF Demo v16 + LCC, ML and Device ID+.
+This series of lab exercises is intended to explain and demonstrate some key features of F5 Advanced Web Application Firewall.

 The intend is to provide demos on the following content: